comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/integrations/langchain.md

 translation = llm_chain.run("Hello, how are you?", callbacks=[opik_tracer])
 print(translation)

-# The OpikTracer will automatically log the run and its details to Comet
+# The OpikTracer will automatically log the run and its details to Opik
 ```

 This example demonstrates how to create a LangChain chain with a `OpikTracer` callback.
-When you run the chain with a prompt, the `OpikTracer` will automatically log the run and its details to Comet, including the input prompt, the output, and metadata for each step in the chain.
+When you run the chain with a prompt, the `OpikTracer` will automatically log the run and its details to Opik, including the input prompt, the output, and metadata for each step in the chain.

 ## Settings tags and metadata